 - Never layer tretinoin with benzoyl peroxide and ideally don't apply it when you also have some of the popular acid products on your skin such as vitamin C or salicylic acid.
 However, glycolic acid and tretinoin are compatible.

-- Always wait at least 15-30 minutes after cleansing and applying any other skin care products to your skin before you apply tretinoin to help reduce peeling and dryness.
+- Always wait at least 15-30 minutes after cleansing and applying any other skin care products (such as Green Tea Antioxidant Skin Therapy and/or a simple moisturizer) to your skin before you apply tretinoin to help reduce peeling and dryness.

 I personally keep my tube of tretinoin on my bedside table and read a little to pass the time before I apply it.